openvinotoolkit/openvino/docs/notebooks/amused-lightweight-text-to-image-with-output.rst

 .. parsed-literal::

-    /tmp/ipykernel_4430/3779428577.py:34: TracerWarning: Converting a tensor to a Python list might cause the trace to be incorrect.
+    /tmp/ipykernel_2841622/3779428577.py:34: TracerWarning: Converting a tensor to a Python list might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! shape=shape.tolist(),
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-661/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/vq_model.py:144: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-674/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/vq_model.py:144: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if not force_not_quantize:
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-661/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/upsampling.py:149: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-674/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/upsampling.py:149: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! assert hidden_states.shape[1] == self.channels
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-661/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/upsampling.py:165: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-674/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/upsampling.py:165: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if hidden_states.shape[0] >= 64:

 Compiling models and prepare pipeline
 -------------------------------------

+`back to top ⬆️ <#Table-of-contents:>`__

 Select device from dropdown list for running inference using OpenVINO.